Major Areas on this Site:

 Q: How can I purchase one of your instruments?

 A: All of my instruments are built for non-commercial research purposes.
 Some research yields instruments which have no practical musical application and these are recycled.
 Some instruments I keep around for further experiments, and some are on long term loan to professional musicians for evaluation and feedback.
 Most of the remaining instruments are donated to charities.
 These are generally auctioned off on eBay or put up for consignment sale somewhere.
 There are plans for most of the instruments on this site.
 Any competent luthier can build you an instrument from these plans, so if you really have your heart set on one of these instruments and it is not available you may still be able to have one custom built for you.
-I cannot recommend a luthier to you but your best bet would be to check out the links page of the Guild of American Luthiers website and find some luthiers in your area.
+Looking for a luthier to build one of these instruments?
+Your best bet would be to check out the links page of the Guild of American Luthiers website and find some luthiers in your area.
 Point them at the plans on this website.
+I know of a number of luthiers that build from my plans too, so if you don't mind dealing with someone that is not necessarily in your town, please contact me and I'll try to recommend someone to you.

 Q: I have this instrument.
 Can you tell me what it is / how old it is / how much it's worth / who can fix it for me / where I can get parts for it?